Ray King (baseball): St. Louis Cardinals

 The 2004 season was King's finest in the majors to date.
 The rubber-armed lefty appeared in a career and team high 86 games for the Cardinals, also notching career bests in holds (31), wins and earned run average along the way to a 5–2 record and 2.61 ERA.
 From May to July, King built a 30-game scoreless streak, another personal best.
 He also pitched 62/3 innings that postseason as St. Louis captured the National League pennant.

 Colorado Rockies

 King joined the Colorado Rockies for the 2006 season after a trade from St. Louis for outfielder Larry Bigbie and second baseman Aaron Miles.

 Washington Nationals

 He joined the Washington Nationals on a minor league contract with an invitation to spring training the following winter.
 He made the Nationals 2007 Opening Day roster.

-Return To Milwaukee
+Milwaukee Brewers (second stint)

 In September 2007, King was acquired by the Brewers in exchange for a player to be named later to help with their playoff run.
 King completed the 2007 season with a 1-1 record and a 4.76 ERA in 67 games.
 He became a free agent after the season.